-How to Remove Paint From Decking Boards
+How to Calculate How Many Decking Boards I Need

-How to Remove Paint from Deckings
+Best Ways to Remove Paint from Your Decking Boards

-Step One: Get Your Material Ready
+Get Your Material Ready

-Step Two: Prepare Your Decking
+Prepare Your Decking

-Clean your deck board by removing dirt and debris from the deck surface.
-Use a deck cleaner and a bristle brush to clean your decking board.
-Rinse the boards after cleaning and allow them to dry.
-You can now proceed to sand it to remove paint from your decking boards.
+Clean your decking boards by removing dirt and debris from the its surface.
+Use a deck cleaner and a soft bristle brush to clean your decking board then rinse and allow to dry.
+Once dry, you can now proceed to sand your decking boards.

 Use a sander or sandpaper to remove existing paint and smooth any rough patches on the decking.
 If you are making use of an orbital sander, start with a medium grit sanding disk.
 Hand orbital sanders are suitable if your decking board is in place.
 However, if the wood is warped, use a medium grit belt sander to smoothen the surface of your wood decking.

 After removing the surface paint with the medium grit sander, switch to a fine grit sander to smooth the decking.
 For hard to reach areas, like under the railings; use the hand paint scraper to remove paints gently.
 You can now use folded sandpaper to smoothen the area.